BAL vs CEP Fantasy Prediction : Balochistan vs Central Punjab Best Fantasy Picks for Pakistan National T20 Cup (News) - Sport Act News

 Probable XI for both sides:-

-Balochistan – Kamran Akmal, Abid Ali, Abdullah Shafique, Rizwan Hussain, Saad Nasim, Qasim Akram, Irfan Khan, Zafar Gohar, Usman Qadir, Ehsan Adil, Sohaibullah.
+Balochistan – Awais Zia, Imam ul Haq, Abdul Wahid, Bismillah Khan, Haris Sohail, Akbar-ur-Rehman, Yasir Shah, Umar Gul, Khurram Shahzad, Akif Javed, Amad Butt.

-Central Punjab – Imam ul Haq, Awais Zia, Bismillah Khan, Haris Sohail, Amad Butt, Kashif Bhatti, Yasir Shah, Umar Gul, Akbar-ur-Rehman, Imran Butt, Akif Javed.
+Central Punjab – Kamran Akmal, Babar Azam, Abdullah Shafique, Faheem Ashraf, Saad Nasim, Zafar Gohar, Ehsan Adil, Usman Qadir, Rizwan Hussain, Waqas Maqsood, Qasim Akram.

 NOTE:- All the stats mentioned are of T20 games.